 However, it is interesting that Security scores do not decrease entirely in accordance with increasing risk tolerance.
 This may be due to the two main personality scales that underpin the Risk Types.
 There is a tendency for the Types associated with taking a measured approach to risk (Wary, Prudent and Deliberate) rather than having a more daring disposition (Excitable, Carefree and Adventurous) to score higher on Security.
-The emotional side of risk personality seems not to have a great impact on valuing security, as indicated by minimal differences between the Type associated with low levels of emotional stability, Intense (Security mean=38.25).
+The emotional side of risk personality seems not to have a great impact on valuing security, as indicated by minimal differences between the Type associated with low levels of emotional stability (e.g., Intense: Security mean=38.25), and the Type related to high (e.g., Deliberate: Security mean=43.36).